 To enable you to use the TPD Life Cover buy back benefit, we will give you an application form and the terms and conditions of the new cover.
-You can only use the TPD Life Cover buy back once.

-You need to apply for it during the 60 days following the end of the 12 month period after the payment for the accelerated TPD Cover payment.
+The TPD Life Cover buy back benefit is only available during the 30 days after the first anniversary of the date we made an accelerated TPD Cover payment.
 To take up the benefit, send us your completed application form and first premium payment within this time.

-We will calculate premiums for your new Life Cover sum insured using rates that apply at the time the TPD Life Cover buy back benefit is used.
-If level premiums applied, we will use current rates based on the insured person's age at the commencement date of the cover.
-Premiums will be increased by any loading factors that applied to your policy immediately before the accelerated TPD Cover claim.
+We will calculate premiums for your new Life Cover sum insured using rates that apply at the time the TPD Life Cover buy back benefit is used for Life Cover.
+Premiums will be increased by any loading factors that applied to the insured person immediately before they became totally and permanently disabled.
 The new cover will begin when we receive the first premium.

-Any other special terms which applied to your Life Cover immediately before the accelerated TPD Cover claim will also apply to your new Life Cover.
+Any other special terms which applied to your Life Cover immediately before the insured person became totally and permanently disabled will also apply to your new Life Cover.